sveltex Svelte Themes

 Note: This package is ESM-only.

-Adding to an existing project
+Adding SvelTeX to a project

-pnpm add -D @nvl/sveltex # If using PNPM
+pnpm add -D @nvl/sveltex # If using pnpm

 bun add -D @nvl/sveltex # If using Bun

-npm add -D @nvl/sveltex # If using NPM
+npm add -D @nvl/sveltex # If using npm

 yarn add -D @nvl/sveltex # If using Yarn